Arleigh Burke Class (Aegis) Destroyer, United States of America

 The first test of the weapon control system for the new Tactical Tomahawk (block IV) took place on USS Stethem (DDG 63) in October 2002.
 Full-rate production deliveries of the missile began in May 2004 and it entered service with the US Navy in September 2004.
 The new missile has the capability for mission planning onboard the launch vessel, in-flight targeting and loitering.

 In December 2004, Raytheon began deliveries of the latest version of the Standard Missile, the SM-3.
-SM-3, based on hit-to-kill technology, has a kinetic warhead and is for deployment against short to medium-range ballistic missiles.
+Based on hit-to-kill technology, the SM-3 has a kinetic warhead and is designed for deployment against short-range to medium-range ballistic missiles.
 The SM-3 block 1B missile, under development, also incorporates a two-colour infrared seeker and a throttling divert and attitude control system.

 There are also eight Boeing Harpoon surface-to-surface missiles and Lockheed Martin ASROC vertical launch anti-submarine systems, armed with the mk50 or mk46 torpedo.
 ASROC is launched from the mk41 VLS.